 While students growing up in more affluent areas are likely playing sports, participating in other recreational activities after school, or receiving additional tutoring, children in disadvantaged areas are more likely headed to work after school, taking care of siblings while their parents work or dealing with an unstable home life.
 Adding homework into the mix is one more thing to deal with — and if the student is struggling, the task of completing homework can be too much to consider at the end of an already long school day.

 While all students may groan at the mention of homework, it may be more than just a nuisance for poor and disadvantaged children, instead becoming another burden to carry and contend with.

 Yet, today, it is not just the disadvantaged who suffer from the stressors that homework inflicts.
-A CNN story, Is Homework Making Your Child Sick, covered the issue of extreme pressure on children of the affluent and looked at the results of a study surveying more than 4,300 students from 10 high-performing public and private high schools in upper-middle-class California communities.
+A 2014 CNN article, “Is Homework Making Your Child Sick?”, covered the issue of extreme pressure placed on children of the affluent.
+The article looked at the results of a study surveying more than 4,300 students from 10 high-performing public and private high schools in upper-middle-class California communities.

-That children growing up in poverty are at-risk for a number of ailments is both intuitive and well-supported by research.
+“Their findings were troubling: Research showed that excessive homework is associated with high stress levels, physical health problems and lack of balance in children’s lives; 56% of the students in the study cited homework as a primary stressor in their lives,” according to the CNN story.
+“That children growing up in poverty are at-risk for a number of ailments is both intuitive and well-supported by research.
 More difficult to believe is the growing consensus that children on the other end of the spectrum, children raised in affluence, may also be at risk.”